-- (b) Each generating unit shall be further classified by the Power System Controller as: - (1) a scheduled generating unit, if the output of the generating unit is capable of being varied to match the demand on the relevant power system in response to the requirements of the Power System Controller, or - (2) a semi-scheduled generating unit; or - (3) a non-scheduled generating unit, if the output of the Generator is not capable of being varied by in response to the requirements of the Power System Controller. - (c) Small generators and small inverter energy systems shall be classified as non-scheduled or semi-scheduled generating unit.
+- (2) a semi-scheduled generating unit, if the output of the generating unit is intermittent; or - (3) a non-scheduled generating unit, if the output of the Generator is not capable of being varied by in response to the requirements of the Power System Controller. - (c) Small gGenerators and small inverter energy systems shall be classified as non-scheduled or semi-scheduled generating unitGenerators.